What is a tech pack?

 One of the best tricks to fill in the BOM is to reference a similar product in the market.
 Examine it closely and make sure your BOM includes every material used, whether it’s on the outside or inside of your product (even on the very inside like interfacing or elastic), or part of the packaging materials.

-It also helps to close your eyes and do a mental scan of your design in your mind.
+It also helps to do a mental scan of your design in your mind.
 Envision each and every part of your product as it would look when it leaves the factory (remember, this includes things like hangers, tissue paper, cardboard inserts for stability, etc.) and make sure you’ve included all materials in your BOM.

 Here’s an example of a tech pack BOM: